 Indeed, recovering files from RAW memory card is rather easy if you know reliable SD card data recovery software.

 What is the best SD memory card data recovery software?

-iBoysoft Data Recovery is one of the best SD card data recovery software to recover data from RAW drives.
+iBoysoft Data Recovery is one of the best SD card data recovery software to recover lost data from RAW drives.
 This software is recommended because it can recover deleted/lost photos, documents, videos, movies, etc. from SD cards easily and efficiently.
-Except for the powerful SD card data recovery, it also can recover data from hard drives, external hard drives, USB flash drives, memory cards, etc.
+Except for the powerful SD card data recovery, it also can recover lost data from hard drives, external hard drives, USB flash drives, memory cards, etc.

 Best SD card data recovery software

 - Recover files from SDSC, SDHC, SDXC, SDUC cards.

 - Recover lost data from RAW, formatted, inaccessible, and corrupted SD cards.